Speak with an Adviser

 During the drop-in we can help with:

-• The status of Central Exam Adjustment (CEA) application
+• The status of a Central Exam Adjustments (CEA) application

-• Check and confirm your medical evidence is sufficient
+• Checking and confirming your medical evidence is sufficient

-• Explain or stamp Disability Students’ Allowance forms
+• Explaining or stamping Disability Students’ Allowance forms

-• Booking an appointment with a Disability or Mental Health Adviser
+• Booking an appointment with a Disability, Mental Health or Wellbeing Adviser

 Please note: we cannot create “My Adjustments” during drop-ins as students need to book a full appointment with a Disability or Mental Health Adviser.